MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-insights.md

 Run quick insights to generate interesting visualizations based on your data.
 This article explains how to run quick insights on an entire dataset (quick insights).
 You can also run [quick insights on a specific dashboard tile](../consumer/end-user-insights.md) (scoped insights).
 You can even run insights on an insight!

 > [!NOTE]
-> Insights don't work with DirectQuery, streaming, and PUSH datasets; it only works with data uploaded to Power BI.
+> The insights feature doesn't work with DirectQuery, streaming, and PUSH datasets; it only works with data uploaded to Power BI.
 >
 > Row-level security (RLS) isn't supported by quick insights, even in import mode.
 >